 Horn Corals are from the extinct order of corals called Rugosa.
 Rugose means wrinkled.
 The outside of these corals have a wrinkled appearance.
-Horn Coral grows in a long cone shape like a bull’s horn.
+Horn Coral grows in a long cone shapes like a bull’s horn.
 The fossil is the skeleton of the coral animal or polyp.
 They built these cone shaped structures from calcium carbonate that came from the ocean water.
 The animal lived at the top of the cone.
 As the animal got bigger it added more material to the cone.
 Each layer was a little bigger than the previous one.
 They had many tentacles sticking out to gather their food, plankton, from the seawater moving past them..
 The tentacles gave them a flower like appearance.

-All corals belong to the phylum of animals called cnidaria.
-They are related to jellyfish which are also cnidaria.
+All corals belong to the phylum of animals called Cnidaria.
+They are related to jellyfish.
+Horn coral classification looks like this:

 While modern corals are colonial the now extinct horn corals could be colonial or solitary animals.

 Horn Corals were carnivores but because the size of their prey is so small they are referred to as microcarnivors.